agnellod/Text-Editor/README.md

 Run npm install --save-dev webpack to install Webpack.

 ## Usage
-Use application through the deployed link above.
+Use application through the deployed link.
 Else, open integrated terminal in personal IDE.
 Run npm run start:dev to initiate webpack build and start server on local port.
 For offline use, user can go to the link and click the "install" button to open the web application on home screen.